TanwiSharma54/Cookbook/README.md

 **Project Technologies/Techniques**

 **1>Security/Authentication**

-Tomcat's JDBC Realm Authentication
+-Tomcat's JDBC Realm Authentication/Google oAuth API

-Admin role: create/read/update/delete (crud) of all data
+-Admin role: create/read/update/delete (crud) of all data

-User role: This application allows the user to select the ingredients he or she wants and view recipes that contain those ingredients.
+-User role: This application allows the registered user to select the ingredients he or she wants and view recipes that contain those ingredients.
 These ingredients can be sorted and filtered to the user's convenience.
 The user can also view recipes directly and select the one to cook.
 Recipes